ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/BuildSRW.rst

 .. attention::
    * If users successfully built the executables listed in :numref:`Table %s <ExecDescription>`, they can skip to step :numref:`Section %s: Running the SRW App <RunSRW>`.
-   * Users who want to build the SRW App on MacOS or generic Linux systems should skip to :numref:`Section %s <MacLinuxDetails>` and follow the approach there.

 If the ``devbuild.sh`` approach failed, users need to set up their environment to run a workflow on their specific platform.
 First, users should make sure ``Lmod`` is the app used for loading modulefiles.
 This is the case on most Level 1 systems; however, on systems such as Gaea/Odin, the default modulefile loader is from Cray and must be switched to Lmod.
 For example, on Gaea, users can run one of the following two commands depending on whether they have a bash or csh shell, respectively: